HZB Guide for beamtime application

 - Resubmission does not guarantee beamtime.

-- A resubmitted proposal will enter the competition for beamtime again while keeping its former rank, if you chose "keep the results of the evaluation".
+- A resubmitted proposal will enter the competition for beamtime again while keeping its former rank.

 - Resubmission is available in the ‘My proposal’ section of the GATE account.

 The heart of your proposal is the science case.
-This must be written in English and must be no longer than two pages of A4 paper.
-In the scientific part you should adress the following topics:
+This must be written in English and must be no longer than two A4 pages.
+In the scientific part you should address the following topics:

 - Scientific context